Scilla Elworthy: Personal life

 In 1970, she married Murray McLean, a South African entrepreneur.
-She is mother of Polly Jess McLean (born 1974), step-mother of Leigh, Jay, Shirley, Sophie and Pippa, and grandmother of Pearl Mai Mary, Wolfetone and Rainer Jay.
+She is the mother of Polly Jess McLean (born 1974), step-mother of Leigh, Jay, Shirley, Sophie and Pippa, and grandmother of Pearl Mai Mary, Wolfetone and Rainer Jay.

+In 2019, Elworthy re-connected to the love of her life, John Hamwee.
+In 2021 they were married in the Quaker meeting house in Colthouse, Cumbria, and now live very happily in Sherborne village, west of Oxford.

 Career

-From 1970 to 1976 she chaired Kupugani, a South African nutrition education organisation, where she set up an initiative that involved the sale of nutritious Christmas hampers to industrial employees, thereby providing annual self-financing for the charity of R6million.
+From 1970 to 1976, Elworthy chaired Kupugani, a South African nutrition education organisation, where she set up an initiative that involved the sale of nutritious Christmas hampers to industrial employees, thereby providing annual self-financing for the charity of R6million.

-In 1976 she helped organise the building and launch of the Market Theatre, South Africa's first multiracial theatre.
-Then in 1977 she established the Minority Rights Group in France and in 1978 she researched and delivered their report on female genital mutilation, leading to the World Health Organization campaign to eradicate the practice.
-From 1979 to 1981 she became a consultant on women's issues to UNESCO and it was during this time she researched and wrote UNESCO's contribution to the 1980 United Nations Mid-decade Conference on Women: "The role of women in peace research, peace education and the improvement of relations between nations".
+In 1976, she helped organise the building and launch of the Market Theatre, South Africa's first multiracial theatre.
+Then in 1977, she established the Minority Rights Group in France and in 1978 she researched and delivered their report on female genital mutilation, leading to the World Health Organization campaign to eradicate the practice.
+From 1979 to 1981 she became a consultant on women's issues to UNESCO and it was during this time that she researched and wrote UNESCO's contribution to the 1980 United Nations Mid-decade Conference on Women: "The role of women in peace research, peace education and the improvement of relations between nations".

-In 1982 she founded the Oxford Research Group (ORG) an NGO which independently researched decision-making on security in the five major nuclear nations during and after the Cold War and brought together policy-makers, academics, the military and civil society to engage in dialogue with their critics.
-For this work she was nominated three times for the Nobel Peace Prize, and in 2003 was awarded the Niwano Peace Prize.
+In 1982, she founded the Oxford Research Group (ORG), an NGO that independently researched decision-making on security in the five major nuclear nations during and after the Cold War and brought together policy-makers, academics, the military and civil society to engage in dialogue with their critics.
+For this work, she was nominated three times for the Nobel Peace Prize, and in 2003 was awarded the Niwano Peace Prize.
 She remained the executive director of ORG until 2003.

-In 2003 Elworthy stepped down as executive director of ORG to found a new charity, Peace Direct, which supports local peace-builders in conflict areas.
+In 2003, Elworthy stepped down as executive director of ORG to found a new charity, Peace Direct, which supports local peace-builders in conflict areas.
 Peace Direct was named "Best New Charity" at the London Charity Awards 2005 and, although she is not involved in the day-to-day running, Elworthy remains an Ambassador for Peace Direct.